xrdocs/cloud-scale-networking/_blogs/ios-xr-evolution-part2.md

 {% include toc %}
 {% include base_path %}

 This is part two of a blog about IOS XR’s software architecture.
-If you missed part 1, it's better to start [with it.](https://xrdocs.io/cloud-scale-networking/blogs/ios-xr-evolution-part1/) In first part we reviewed following concepts: Decoupled Planes Abstraction, Available State/Data Management Patterns, Process Distribution Across Available Compute, High Performance Messaging Infrastructure.
+If you missed part 1, it's better to start [with it.](https://xrdocs.io/cloud-scale-networking/blogs/ios-xr-evolution-part1/) In first part we reviewed following concepts: Decoupled Planes Abstraction, Available State/Data Management Patterns, Process Distribution Across Available Compute and High Performance Messaging Infrastructure.

 Second part would be focused on Data Distrubution along with design patterns, HA & upgrade approaches with some internal components like SysDB.